polkadot-fellows/Evaluations/evidence/athei/0003-retain-III.md

 ### Social Interaction

 This period my interactions mostly consisted of coaching or on on-boarding co-workers.
 At lot more people got involved with contracts this reporting period.
-This took a fair shair of my attention.
+This took a fair share of my attention.
 Time well spent.

-After this crunch I intent to focus more on external contributions to support users and spread knowldge beyond Parity.
+After this crunch I intent to focus more on external contributions to support users and spread knowledge beyond Parity.

 ## Voting Record